NGO Santé Diabète

 Prevention

-Opening of houses for prevention of diabetes and risk factors :
+Opening of houses for the prevention of diabetes and its risk factors :

 • Launch in 2021 of regional prevention houses (Kayes, Timbuktu, Ségou and Sikasso).

-Celebration of World Diabetes Day (WDD) on November 13, 2021 in the presence of the Minister of Health.
-Broadcast of TV trailers, short radio programs and a press conference.
+Celebration of World Diabetes Day (WDD) with the presence of the Minister of Health.
+Broadcast of TV trailers, radio programs and a press conference.

-• Training of a network of 25 journalists on issues related to diabetes, and awarding of prizes for the best contributions, among the 16 productions in 2021 made in the various media.
+• Training of a network of 25 journalists on issues related to diabetes, with awards presented for the best contributions across various media.

-• Actions in schools : in 2021, 2 training sessions for 78 education personnel in the regions and districts of Bamako (Koulikoro, Sikasso, Mopti, Timbuktu).
-Which led to the realization of 84 animations in 28 classes and affected 1,296 pupils.
+• Actions in schools : Two training sessions were conducted for 78 education staff in the regions and districts of Bamako (Koulikoro, Sikasso, Mopti, Timbuktu).
+These led to 84 awareness sessions in 28 classrooms, reaching 1,296 students.

-• Strengthening of patient associations : In 2021, capacity building on prevention actions for 30 people from Fenadim member associations in Bamako, Sikasso, Kayes, Ségou and Timbuktu.
+• Strengthening of patient associations : Strengthening of prevention skills for 30 people from Fenadim member associations in Bamako, Sikasso, Kayes, Ségou, and Timbuktu.

 Strengthening access to care